 Join the network of the nationwide trails community!

-American Trails celebrates 20 years of working on behalf of ALL trail interests.
-Our website, www.AmericanTrails.org, is the world's most comprehensive online go-to source for planning, building, designing, funding, managing, enhancing, and supporting trails and greenways.
+American Trails celebrates 25 years of working on behalf of ALL trail interests.
+Our website, www.AmericanTrails.org, is one of the world's most comprehensive online sources for planning, building, designing, funding, managing, enhancing, and supporting trails and greenways.

 A message from Pam Gluck, Executive Director